 1. Stop being so judgy.
 We all do this.
 Kicking this nasty habit requires being openminded and refusing to stereotype and categorize people: Fat people are lazy.
 Nice people are fake.
 Muslims hate women.
 Stop.
 Stop.
 Stop.
 People are complex.
 Get to know someone as the individual he or she is — which will invariably include hopes and passions and insecurities that are deeply human that allow us to connect on a deeply human level.

 2. Keep calm and… you know the rest.
 Don’t freak out.
-This is especially important when someone shares an insecurity or a mistake or a life choice you don’t approve of (see 1b), or a life choice that really is unhealthy and harmful to his or her true self.
-Yes, ontological hospitality is really just being the grownup friend to the teenager inside us all.
-When someone confides in you, be rational while also being emotionally available.
+This is especially important when someone shares an insecurity or a mistake or a life choice you don’t approve of (see Step 1), or a life choice that really is unhealthy and harmful to his or her true self.
+Yes, hospitality is really just being the grownup friend to the teenager inside us all.
+When someone confides in you, try to be rational while also being emotionally available.
 In other words, don’t freak out and make emotional contact: eye contact, a hand on the shoulder, a gentle word.
-Make the kind of contact that communicates love and respect, even if also disappointment; make the kind of contact that says, ‘I’m 100% here, listening.’
+Find a way to communicate love and respect, even if also disappointment.

 First, we encourage someone’s better self by believing it exists even when we can’t see it.
-We do this by seeing his potential beyond his failings.
-We do it by recognizing her hurtful words and actions as the masks of the false selves, the lesser selves.
+We do this by seeing her potential beyond her failings.
+We do it by recognizing his hurtful words and actions as the masks of the false selves, the lesser selves.

 As Christians we believe (or we’re supposed to believe) that all people are made in the image of God (cue the above Latin), and as such, uniquely reflect God to others.
 This means we need one another to see God and to gain perspective about ourselves and the world in which we live.
 But the world is not a safe place for these unique selves because unique is unpredictable, unmanageable, and unknown.
-And so we create false selves.
-Frederick Buechner, one of my favorite writers, describes this hiding of ourselves best:
+And so we create false selves to protect ourselves.
+Frederick Buechner describes this hiding of our true selves best: